 About the Drume Hand

-I received my Drume Hand instrument about two months ago.
+I received my Drume Hand instrument about a month ago.
 Everyone who has seen it, played it, and/or heard it has totally fallen in love.
 The company that sent me this instrument is called Drume Music (drumemusic.com).
-“Drume Music is a small company from the United States of America and we have been creating our musical instruments since 2017.
-Focused on helping people relax and focus, we are inspired by nature to design sounds that help you reduce stress, relax, and make you happier,” they say on their website.
+“Drume Music is a small company from the United States of America and we have been creating our own musical instruments since 2017.
+Focused on helping people relax and focus, we get inspired by nature to design sounds that help you reduce stress, relax, and make you happier,” they describe in their website.

 This is a sponsored feature.
 All opinions are 100% our own.